Introduction

 • set PATH="C:\Program Files\NASM;%PATH%"

-Use of prebuilt NASM objects
+Prebuilt NASM objects

 About prebuilt NASM objects

 Prebuilt NASM objects are generated using automation similar to the crate provided pregenerated bindings.
-See the repositories GitHub workflow configuration for more information.
+See the repository's GitHub workflow configuration for more information.
 The prebuilt NASM objects are checked into the repository and are available for inspection.
 For each PR submitted, CI verifies that the NASM objects newly built from source match the NASM objects currently in the repository.

 No-assembly build